erwinx1994/DigitalWallet/readme.md

 There may come a point where the number of people the system needs to cater to exponentially increases.
 One way to scale such a system is to partition the database where each partition stores only a subset of user data.
 If updating the database is the bottle neck, the microservice architecture of this simplfied system design allows us to scale simply by connecting the API gateway to more instances of backend service responsible for performing the function.
 See the PDF document below for an example.
 The example below also describes how consistent hashing can be used to distribute user data over several database partitions.

 [./docs/Example of scalability.pdf](./docs/Example%20of%20scalability.pdf)

+A microservice architecture also helps to improve the availability of the system.
+If the deposit service is down, the user will still be able to withdraw from his wallet and view his transactions.

 ### Design of database tables